galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 - Splicing enrichment: results of enrichment statistical analysis for the different splicing events.
 - Consequences summary: values of global usage of isoform switches
 - Consequences enrichment: results of enrichment statistical analysis for the different functional consequences.
-- Swithcing gene/isoforms: list of genes with statistically significant isoform swiching between conditions (fig. 10).
+- Swithcing gene/isoforms: list of genes with statistically significant isoform swiching between conditions (table 1).
 The switches are ranked (by p-value or switch size).

 > <question-title></question-title>
 >